-- 103.-(1) No person shall commence any mining operations at any place at which mining operations have not been previously carried on in conformity with this Act, or recommence any mining operations at any place which is an abandoned mine or a mine at which mining operations have been discontinued for a period of more than twelve months, unless and until a permit has been issued by the Chief Inspector for commencement of or recommencement of operations. - (2) Where a change of ownership takes place, the Chief Inspector and District Inspector must be forthwith notified of such change of ownership and all mining operations shall be discontinued after ten days from the change of ownership unless a permit has been issued by the Chief Inspector for the continuation of operations.
+106.-(1) No person shall commence any mining operations at any place at which mining operations have not been previously carried on in conformity to this Act, or recommence any mining operations at any place which is an abandoned mine or a mine at which mining operations have been discontinued for a period of more than twelve months, unless and until a permit has been issued by the Chief Inspector for such commencement of or recommencement of operations.

-- (3) The Chief Inspector shall not grant any permit unless and until he is satisfied that proper provision has been made for the conduct of the proposed operations in conformity with the provisions of this Act and he has been provided with a certificate of the Board of Public Utility Commissioners issued pursuant to section 105. - (4) Every applicant for a permit shall submit to the Chief Inspector with his application a programme prepared by a person holding a first class or second class certificate of competency or who is a registered professional mining engineer setting out with sufficient particularity the proposed operations for the development of the mine; and the Chief Inspector shall not grant a permit in any case where he is of the opinion that the proposed operations are such as to make impossible the recovery of coal which could be recovered by the use of operations which are practical and reasonable, having regard to all the circumstances prevailing for the time being. - (5) In any case where mining operations at any mine have been commenced or recommenced after the issuance of a permit under this section, the owner, agent or manager of the mine shall not depart from or go beyond the programme of operations submitted with the application unless and until notice of intention to depart from or go beyond such programme, with particulars of the proposed departure or extension prepared by a person who is the holder of a first class or second class certificate of competency or who is a registered professional mining engineer has been submitted to the Chief Inspector and he has consented in writing thereto. - (6) When any change occurs,- - (a) in the name of any mine; or - (b) in the name of the owner, agent, manager, assistant manager, or overman of a mine; or - (c) in the officers of any incorporated owner; or when - (d) any working is commenced for opening a mine or seam; or - (e) any mine is abandoned or the working thereof discontinued; or - (f) the working of a mine is commenced after an abandonment or discontinuance for a period not exceeding two months;
+(2) The Chief Inspector shall not grant any such permit unless and until he is satisfied that proper provision has been made for the conduct of the proposed operations in conformity with the provisions of this Act and has been provided with a certificate of The Board of Public Utility Commissioners issued pursuant to this section.

+(3) Every applicant for such a permit shall submit to the Chief Inspector with his application a programme prepared by a person holding a first class or second class certificate of competency or who is a registered professional mining engineer setting out with sufficient particularity the proposed operations for the development of the mine; and the Chief Inspector shall not grant a permit in any case where he is of the opinion that the proposed operations are such as to make impossible the recovery of coal which could be recovered by the use of operations which are practical and reasonable, having regard to all the circumstances prevailing for the time being.

-the owner, agent or manager of such mine shall within ten days after starting such change, commencement, abandonment, discontinuance or recommencement truly and correctly advise the Chief Inspector and the District Inspector thereof in writing.
+(4) In any case where mining operations at any mine have been commenced or recommenced after the issuance of a permit under this section, the owner, agent or manager of the mine shall not depart from or go beyond the programme of operations submitted with the application unless and until notice of intention to depart from or go beyond such programme, with particulars of the proposed departure or extension prepared by a person who is the holder of a first class or second class certificate of competency or who is a registered professional mining engineer has been submitted to the Chief Inspector of Mines and he has consented in writing thereto.

-104.-(1) If at any time it is made to appear to the Chief Inspector by the written report of a District Inspector that the method of operation of any mine is such that the coal is not being recovered economically but that it can be recovered economically by methods of operation which are practical and reasonable, the Chief Inspector may by order in writing require the owner or operator of the mine within ninety days of the day of the order to remedy the operation in such a manner as may be necessary to insure the economical recovery of the coal to the extent that it is practical and reasonable so to do, and to submit to the Chief Inspector a programme of future operations with particulars thereof for his approval; and if upon the expiration of the said period of ninety days the operation of the mine is not remedied and a programme for the future operation of the mine is not approved by the Chief Inspector, the Chief Inspector may upon the expiration of such period by order prohibit the future operation of the mine or such part or parts thereof as may be specified in the order until such time as the operation has been remedied and a programme of future operation has been approved by him.
+107.-(1) If at any time it is made to appear to the Chief Inspector by the written report of a District Inspector that the method of operation of any mine is of such a kind as to make not recoverable coal which can be recovered economically by methods of operation which are practical and reasonable the Chief

+Inspector may by order in writing require the owner or operator of the mine within ninety days of the date of the order to remedy the operation in such a manner as may be necessary for the purpose of avoiding the making coal not recoverable to the extent that it is reasonably practical and economical so to do and to submit to the Chief Inspector a programme of future operations with particulars thereof for his approval; and if upon the expiration of the said period of ninety days the operation of the mine is not remedied and a programme for the future operation of the mine is not approved by the Chief Inspector, the Chief Inspector may upon the expiration of such period by order prohibit the future operation of the mine or such part or parts thereof as may be specified in the order until such time as the operation has been remedied and a programme of future operation has been approved by him.